Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Preliminaries

 \section{Preliminaries}

-In the first subsection, we list notation used throughout the paper.
-In Subsection \ref{subsec:ass}, we state assumptions used in Theorems \ref{thm:weakExistenceElastic} and \ref{thm:CHRexistenceLongTime}.
-In Subsection \ref{subsec:elliptic}, we highlight some elliptic and embedding estimates we will use in the following sections.
-We further introduce function spaces in Subsections \ref{subsec:fracSobolev} and \ref{subsec:anisoSobolev}, which will be critical in Sections \ref{sec:strong} and \ref{sec:regular}; these results will not be needed in Section \ref{sec:weak}.
-Here, we remind the reader of fractional Sobolev spaces in the $1$-dimensional setting.
-We derive an extension result for such spaces in Corollary \ref{cor:fracExtension}.
-We then recall a class of anisotropic Sobolev spaces used ubiquitously by Lions and Magenes \cite{LM-v2}.
-Integrating our knowledge of the two spaces, we propose a new semi-norm for the anisotropic Sobolev spaces to be used in the later sections.
+We introduce function spaces in Subsections \ref{subsec:fracSobolev} and \ref{subsec:anisoSobolev}, which will be essential in our analysis.
+Here, we remind the reader of the classical fractional Sobolev spaces in $1$-dimension, but pay special attention to how estimates scale with respect to $T>0$.
+We then recall a class of anisotropic Sobolev spaces used by Lions and Magenes \cite{LM-v2}.
+Integrating our knowledge of the two spaces, we use slicing in the temporal variable to introduce an equivalent semi-norm for the anisotropic Sobolev spaces .
+In Subsection \ref{subsec:parabolic}, we highlight the Gagliardo-Nirenberg inequality and recall an existence and regularity theorem for $4$th-order in-homogeneous parabolic equations.
+The excited reader may wish to skip the proofs contained in this section and return as necessary.